Frequently Asked Questions (FAQ's)

 Camera Mouse really is completely free.
 There are no hidden costs or gimmicks or advertisements with Camera Mouse.
 There is no registration.

-Camera Mouse is the result of research at Boston College and Boston University.
-We decided to carry through and not just publish academic papers on the research but to develop it into software that might help people and to make the software available here for free download.
+Camera Mouse is the result of our academic research.
+We decided to carry through and not just publish scholarly papers on the research but to develop it into software that might help people and to make the software available here for free download.

 We keep our expenses quite low.
+We are grateful for donations from people from all over.
+See the next FAQ to learn how to donate.
 We are grateful for continuing contributions from the Philanthropy Committee of the Mitsubishi Electric Research Labs (MERL) in Cambridge, MA and from the Mitsubishi Electric America Foundation (MEAF).
-We are grateful for the support provided by Boston College.
+We are grateful for the major support provided by Boston College.

 Camera Mouse is part of our mission of education, research, and service.

-Also a standard webcam, either one built into the computer or monitor or a standard USB webcam.
-We use and recommend the Logitech HD Pro Webcam C910 and the Microsoft LifeCam Cinema.
+Also a standard webcam, either one built into the computer or monitor or tablet or a standard USB webcam.
+We use and recommend the Logitech HD Pro Webcam C920 and the Microsoft LifeCam Studio HD.
 We've tried Camera Mouse with various webcams from Logitech, Creative Labs, and Microsoft and cameras built into various (Windows) notebook, netbook, and tablet computers with success.
-If the webcam is very low quality, the video image may be noisy and Camera Mouse might have a problem with tracking.
+If the webcam is very low quality, the video image may be noisy or muddy and Camera Mouse might have a problem with tracking.
+If you have a standard video camera or camcorder producing analog video, the Elgato Video Capture device will allow it to work with Camera Mouse.

 Who can benefit from Camera Mouse?